stanleyn/MOAB/README.md

 * Task 1) We will quantify the overlap between the low-dimensional projection and original high dimensional space
 * Task 2) We will report the visual quality score for each dimensionality reduction method

-## Task 1: Alignment between high-dimensional space and low-dimensional projection
+## Task 1: Alignment between high-dimensional space and low-dimensional projection with label propagation task

 Here we show task 1 for each of the three datasets